ZipPitch: the Speed-Dating app for Investing

 Findings from Interviews

-• I want to invest in what I know/understand – following leaders like Warren Buffet, who only invest in areas they understand well.
+• I want to invest in what I know/understand – following leaders like Warren Buffett, who only invest in areas they understand well.

 • FOMO – so many tech companies are turning traditional services upside-down and creating extreme valuations like Amazon, Uber, AirBnb, etc…